 If the emerging market for Internet enabled display products does not develop or does not evolve fast enough to support rapid market acceptance of our products, our business, financial condition and results of operations will be materially and adversely affected.
-The Internet enabled display products market includes netTVs, screenphones, e-mail terminals, Web terminals and tablets.
+The Internet enabled display products market includes advanced television products, screen phones, e-mail terminals, Web terminals and tablets.
 Our success will depend on our ability to achieve design wins with customers developing new products and enhanced products for the Internet enabled display products market and their ability to successfully introduce and promote these products.
 There can be no assurance that the Internet enabled display products market will develop to the extent or in the timeframes necessary to support expansion of our business.
 We anticipate that Internet enabled display products will be generally based on industry standards, which are continually evolving.
 The emergence of new industry standards could render our products or our customers' products unmarketable or obsolete and we may incur substantial unanticipated costs to comply with any new standards.
-Moreover, our past sales have resulted, to a significant extent, from our ability to anticipate changes in technology and industry standards and to develop and introduce new and enhanced products addressing changes within our industry.
+Moreover, our past sales have resulted, to a significant extent, from our ability to adapt to industry standards and to develop and introduce new and enhanced products addressing changes within our industry.
 Our continued ability to adapt to industry changes and to anticipate future standards, and the rate of adoption and acceptance of those standards, will be a significant factor in maintaining or improving our competitive position and our prospects for growth.
-There can be no assurance that we will be able to anticipate the evolving standards in the semiconductor industry and, in particular, the applications in the Internet enabled display products market, or that we will be able to successfully develop and introduce new products into this market.
+There can be no assurance that we will be able to anticipate the evolving standards in the semiconductor industry and, in particular, the applications in the Internet enabled display products market.